 Text: Fitzgerald, Higginbotham, Grabel, Basic Electrical Engineering.

 E.E.
 3726.
-Elementary Electronics 2-3-3.
-Prerequisite: E.E.
-3725.
+Elementary Electronics

-For mechanical engineering students.
+For non-electrical engineering students.
 An introduction to electronic and semiconductor devices and a study of circuits containing such elements.
 Both linear and digital systems are considered.
 Laboratory experiments.